phetsims/phet-info/doc/typescript-quick-start.md

 5. phettest and CT provide TypeScript support, but do not yet have a good user experience for showing TypeErrors etc.
 And it is not well-vetted.
 6. Please make sure you are using the commit hooks.
 That will help us prevent from committing type errors.
+7. We currently have "strict" turned off.
+This can be enabled on a repo-by-repo basis.
+It may be difficult to get 100% strict coverage for our legacy code, but it should be enabled for new simulations.
+You can see all of the options by tracing through the tsconfig files.
+9. Ambient type definitions are provided in chipper/phet-types.d.ts